deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 There are many more ways this web version could be used besides the ones already mentioned:

--  "delta chat web" - run core on an Android device, connect to it from a computer over a local network for a WhatsApp web-like experience.
+-  "delta chat web" - run core on a mobile device and connect to it from a computer over a local network for a WhatsApp web-like experience.
-- delta chat as a service (for example, a company could host instances for all their employees).
+- Delta chat as a service (for example, a company could host instances for all their employees).
 - It could be a way to port Delta Chat to special operating systems[^2] that have a browser and rust support, but have no support for electron or tauri[^3].
-- run delta chat web on your Raspberry Pi / home server connect from your devices
+- Run delta chat web on your Raspberry Pi / home server connect from your devices
 	- treefit already made a [plugin for running it on home assistant](https://codeberg.org/treefit/deltachat-homeassistant-addon)

 <figure>